Upthrust22/Password-Generator/README.md

 # Password-Generator
- A password generator with an input length
+ A password generator with a password input length